41x3n/41x3n/README.md

 <br/>

-- 🍉 I’m currently making meetings better at [Dive](https://www.letsdive.io/)
+- 🍉 I’m currently making meetings better at [Dive](https://www.letsdive.io/) and bottom fragging in **Valorant**

-- 🌱 I’m also learning Azure and Cryptography
+- 🌱 I’m also learning Cryptography and GO (Both the language & the game)

-- ❓ Ask me about anything related to Indic Mythology
+- ❓ Ask me about anything random

-- ⚡ Fun fact: I use tabs over spaces

-- 💤 On weekends, I work on my pet project - **Nerdly**
+- 💤 On weekends, I work on my pet project - **Oni-Commit**

 <br/>